 In one of the coastal provinces there once lived a thirtyish-year-old man who loved sports and who, for several years, tried to find a job to make his dreams come true.
 Relentless in his pursuit, he traveled to numerous cities, including Hurghada, Sharm el-Sheikh, and Alexandria, among others.
 He followed the way he had been told to proceed to the letter: took exams, attended job interviews . . .
 However, he always received the same reply, the one known to belong to Mr. Computer’s phrasal repository: “We’ll keep in touch.”
 Although he held a degree in law—with honors at that—he was unable to find a suitable niche for himself, an opportunity to lead the life he was meant for.
 Nevertheless, a few years later, his prayers were finally answered: he was offered a job.

 I looked at the clock and smiled.
 I was wearing my best suit.
-In one hour I would at last get to start my first day of work at my new job as a very well-paid chauffeur to one of ...Read more
+In one hour I would at last get to start my first day of work at my new job as a very well-paid chauffeur to one ...Read more